wikibonsai/eleventy-bloomz/content/entries/semtree.md

 ---
-title: Semantic Tree
+title: SemTree
-alias: Knowledge Bonsai
+date: '2023-10-05'
 layout: layouts/entry.njk
 ---

-# Semantic Tree

-This is an entry that describes the semantic tree -- also known as the "knowledge bonsai".

-An example of such a tree can be viewed [here](/bonsai).
+The `semtree` package is responsible for building the [[semantic-tree]].
+It can be found on [GitHub](https://github.com/wikibonsai/semtree).